Some background informations

 Why should you run Linux on your Palm ?

-Well, this point is up to you.
-However, you may give it a try for several reasons :- There's a lot of software for the PalmOS.
+- There's a lot of software for the PalmOS.
 But there's way more for Linux.
 Plus most Linux software is Open-Source : as an end-user, it means free.
 Running Linux on your Tungsten will let you use an IRC client, use a music player (MP3, Ogg, WMA, etc...), play videos, browse the web (with a full-featured, standards-compliant browser), use powerful office tools (spreadsheet and typesetter).

 - You'll gain access to a much more powerful operating system (which, for example, uses protected memory, real multitasking, real filesystems, etc...)